zeta-chain/node/docs/rfc/001_protocol_contracts_arbitrary_call_interface.md

-# Interface for arbitrary call
+# Interface for Arbitrary Calls in Protocol Contracts

 ## **Context**